-Have you missed one of the most important cybersecurity event which recently took place in Mauritius?
+Have you missed one of the most important cybersecurity events which recently took place in Mauritius?
 I wrote a blog post to announce the event.
 Well, in case you miss it, you might be interested in this article to catch up with the event.
-It was publicly announced on the hackers.mu Facebook group as well on hackers.mu Twitter account.
 It was held on the 10th of September 2017 at Voila hotel conference room at Bagatelle, Mauritius.
-Several students from University of Mauritius, professionals and members of MOSS – Mauritius Open Source Society were also present on that day.
+Several students from the University of Mauritius, professionals, and members of MOSS – Mauritius Open Source Society were also present on that day.

-The hackers.mu team which is the first group of Linux and BSD developers in Mauritius invited Philipp Buehler, an international cybersecurity expert.
-He spoke about his experience in cybersecurity and gave recommendations for people interested by the the field or just want to learn new skills in that area.
-He also emphasised heavily on Network and Security infrastructure, Firewalls, IPS, IDS and several other components.
+The cyberstorm.mu team which is the first group of Linux and BSD developers in Mauritius invited Philipp Buehler, an international cybersecurity expert.
+He spoke about his experience in cybersecurity and gave recommendations for people interested in the field or just want to learn new skills in that area.
+He also emphasized heavily on Network and Security infrastructure, Firewalls, IPS, IDS, and several other components.
 You can view the slide here :